mkner/robo-time/docs/timing.rst

 .. function:: delayTm(delay_time):

     Initiates a delay for the specified amount of time in microseconds.
     This is a time.time() based version of delay.
 Included here only for comparison testing.
-The timing delay mechanism can skew forward or backward in time depending on the underlying HW/SW OS system clock and its adjustments for regions, time zones and other geographic specific  parameters.
-Or abrupltly jump or change time if the system clock is set or reset.
+The timing delay mechanism can skew forward or backward in time depending on the underlying OS (HW/SW) system clock and its adjustments for regions, time zones and other geographic related parameters.
+Or abruptly jump or change time if the system clock is set or reset.
 Never as accurate as monotime based delay.

   :param delay_time: amount of time to delay (microseconds)